intensive acting courses

 Classes will be predominantly practical, focusing on solo and partnered scene work and needs consistent attendance.
 Additionally, discussions and feedback sessions will be integral to the learning process, enabling participants to expand their vocabulary for discussing performance.

-A four week intensive acting course for individuals with prior acting experience.
+In the future we plan to offer a four week intensive acting course for individuals with prior acting experience.

 The course emphasises the development of actors' movement, and acting abilities through an advanced exploration of contemporary methodologies in character development, text analysis, and rehearsal techniques.
 Using a variety of challenging contemporary and classical scenes from significant playwrights, participants will advance their skills in acting with text.
 Participants will delve into the approaches of various theatre practitioners and teachers, enhancing their comprehension of constructing nuanced and authentic characters through text analysis and research.